youngker/apparmor-wiki/AppArmorDelegation.md

 When executed the child task will be confined by the profile for /usr/bin/child but extended by the additional rules.

-### The profile can not accidentally delegate permissions it doesn't have
+### The task can not delegate permissions it doesn't have

 The above example the ```rw @{HOME}/**,``` rule appears twice, once in the profile and once in the block of rules being delegated.
-This is because the profile can not delegate permissions that it does not have.
+This is because the task (and hence the profile) can not delegate permissions that it does not have.

 ```
 profile example {